-2 MAG's non-core property has been disclosed separately as discontinued operations.
-As at 30 September 2020, the non-core property had been disposed of by the Group.
+2 MAGs non-core property has been disclosed separately as discontinued operations, which was disposed by the Group on 7 August 2020.
 The ongoing post-sale disclosure reflects changes in conditional balances that have changed since the date of disposal.